-You get rich buttery rolls from the fat in the dough but they’re not heavy.
-This is in two forms, whole milk and butter.
-Don’t try to substitute.
+You get rich buttery rolls from the milk and butter in the dough, don’t try to substitute.

-- Whole milk and butter – this is not the time to be concerned about fat
+- Whole milk and butter – this is not the time to be concerned about fat, buy whole milk.

 - Sugar and an egg

-- Cut the dough into 24 strips, roll them up and place in a cake pan.
+Press the squares into 4 x 2 inch strips and roll up like a cylinder and place in a cake pan.

 After trying these, you’ll be confident enough to offer to bring rolls for your next potluck or family dinner